shanelonergan/shanelonergan.github.io/_posts/2020-02-23-stripe-api.md

 }
 ```

 The next step is to build out our Rails back-end so that our onToken function has a location to fetch to.
-Check it out in
+Check it out in [part 2](https://shanelonergan.github.io/stripe-pt-2/)!